gvwilson/sensibleadventures/shapers/shapers.md

 or just a **challenge** for short.

 > **Example:**
-> Alouard has a High climbing ability
+> Alouard has a High climbing skill
 > but is trying to get up a wall with Awesome difficulty.
 > Her player rolls two dice and gets a total of 6 points.
 > After adding 2 for her bonus, her score is 8,